Go to content

 In a distribution of preferences, a ballot paper that has no further formal preferences for continuing candidates.

-• Formal ballot paper
+• Formal vote

 A ballot paper which has been marked in accordance with the voting directions on the ballot paper and counts towards the result of an election.

-• Group
+• Groups

 Under NSW electoral funding laws a group also refers to:

-• two or more registered candidates who are registered as a group for the purposes of the group accepting political donations and making payments for electoral expenditure.
+• two or more registered candidates who are registered as a group for the purposes of the group accepting political donations and making payments for electoral expenditure

 • an unregistered group.
 The rules that apply to the management and disclosure of political donations and electoral expenditure apply to individuals not yet registered as a candidate or group.
 Unregistered candidates must not accept political donations or pay for electoral expenditure.

-It is important to note that the nomination process that includes nominated candidates requesting to form a group on the ballot paper is a separate process from the registration of a group for electoral funding purposes.
+It is important to note that the nomination process that includes nominated candidates requesting to form a group on the ballot paper is a separate process to the registration of a group for electoral funding purposes.

 • Group voting square